 You may have heard about Medicare Easy Pay if you’re a Medicare beneficiary.
 But do you know how it works?
-Here, we’ll give you an overview of Easy Pay and explain how you can use it to pay your Medicare premium payments.
+Here, we’ll give you an overview of Easy Pay and explain how to use it to pay your Medicare premium payments.
 We’ll also tell you what to do if you experience problems with the system.
 So read on for all the details!

 What is Medicare Easy Pay